-NIJ expects that any award under this solicitation will be made in the form of a grant or cooperative agreement.
-A cooperative agreement is a particular type of award that provides for OJP to have substantial involvement in carrying out award activities.
+NIJ expects to make any award under this solicitation in the form of a grant or cooperative agreement.

+A cooperative agreement is a type of award that provides for OJP to have substantial involvement in carrying out award activities.
 See Administrative, National Policy, and Other Legal Requirements, under Section F. Federal Award Administration Information, for a brief discussion of what may constitute substantial federal involvement.
-As discussed Information, important rules (including limitations) apply to any conference/meeting/training costs under cooperative agreements.
-(Any funds provided to another federal agency will be handled in a different manner.)
+As discussed Later in the solicitation, important rules (including limitations) apply to any conference/meeting/training costs under cooperative agreements.